mathisen99/lfs/README.md

 # LFS QEMU Auto-Installer

+This is for fun and learning.
+It is not intended for production use.
+This is not working 100% yet either.
+Do not use this at all yet.

 Run this command in your Arch Linux VM (as root) to download and start the installer:

 ```bash